tom-seddon/b2/doc/Overview.md

 - (Master Compact/Olivetti PC 128 S only) Tick the `Serial` option to add the optional serial port upgrade

+- (Electron only) Tick the `Plus 3` option to add an optional Plus 3 disk upgrade.
+(The corresponding Plus 3 ADFS ROM is required)

 There are also some second processor options, for B/B+/Master 128:

 - `None` for no second processor